Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 -   **Leverage Established Seismological Standards**: This standard harnesses the strength of existing seismological data formats.
 While they form the foundational backbone, specific extensions are melded in to meet the unique requirements of the mining industry.

 -   **Catalyze Technological Advancements**: With a universally endorsed standard, the mining sector is primed to adopt and assimilate breakthroughs in microseismic monitoring and analysis, ensuring continued advancement in safety and operational efficiency.

+-  **Prescribe Usage**: The propose format is comprehensive and flexible.
+To ensure consistency, the format must

 ### Data Format Specification for &mu;Seismic Data Exchange (MDE v1.0)